Make the Best Impression on a Second Date

 So you’ve met someone you’re interested in seeing again because they set butterflies loose in your stomach.
 Now comes the dreaded part, how to make the best second impression.
 Just like looking over a final exam for the second time, your feelings from meeting a person after the initial excitement can be shattered by second and even triple guessing yourself.
-Relax, Ohlala has got you covered on how to keep cool for the second encounter.
+We’ve prepared 5 tips so you can keep cool for the second encounter.

 Worse than making the same mistake twice, is looking like a hot mess when you make a thousand different mistakes because you are afraid to act like you’re flawed and yet authentic self.
 Everyone has their problems, and your companion already agreed to seeing you after your first impression so have confidence in that, otherwise you might end up alienating them.
 Don’t let yourself become the Jekyll and Hyde dating act.

 We know, after an amazing first date, you are already dancing with visions of next weekend, and possibly even beyond.
 In all likelihood, the other person feels the same excitement but if the two of you get to talking about it, once you part, in retrospect you’re going to feel awkwardness over having wasted time enjoying who you are because you indulged too much in thinking about who you could be.
 This could kill a third shot at it because you’ll be left wondering, did the person enjoy spending time with me, or the idealized future image of me.

 3. Remember to Ask Questions